 Do not exceed 15 MPH or posted speed limits when driving to and from loading or unloading areas.
-Do not exceed 5MPH when loading vehicles on railcars.
+The loading and unloading speed should never exceed 5 MPH when driving on any incline.
+A lower speed (<5MPH) should be used on vehicles with low ground clearance.
 Always maintain a safe driving distance behind the vehicle in front and follow the 5 second rule.
 Excessive speeds and reckless driving will not be tolerated.
 No horseplay, eating, drinking, or use of tobacco products in any Ford/Lincoln vehicle or while driving an OSP shuttle van.
 Do not use mobile phones, tablets, or any personal electronic device while inside any in-transit vehicle.